aappddeevv/dynamics-client/docs/src/main/tut/docs/entity.md

 you are deleting so that the metadata for the entity can be looked up and the primary key identified correctly.

-* `--query` and `--entity`: Specify these to delete records based on a query and the entity specified.
+* `--query`: Specify these to delete records based on a query.
 * `--query-file`: Create a CSV file that has two columns title, "entity" and "query".
 Make sure you properly handle embedded commas. dynamicscli will read the csv file and delete the records specified in the queries in the order